C

 capricious (adjective)

 Given to sudden and unaccountable changes of mood or behavior.
-(OD)
+(NOA)

 Derogatory: Marks the person as undependable, flighty, and possibly petty, likely to disregard the effect of a sudden change in plans, etc., on other people.